BlueCross BlueShield of Tennessee Medical Policy Manual

 ADDITIONAL INFORMATION

-There is a lack of published evidence based studies and randomized controlled trials to demonstrate that fetal tracheal occlusion and aortic valvuloplasty provide improved health outcomes.
-For these and other applications of fetal surgery that are currently considered investigational, additional studies are needed to identify appropriate candidates and to evaluate longer term outcomes compared with postnatal management.
+For indications considered investigational, additional studies are needed to identify appropriate candidates and to evaluate longer term outcomes compared with postnatal management.

 SOURCES